Bharat21e/laravel_feedback_Application/README.md

 In database sql file return sql code that is created tabel in xampp database

-in this i added a new featuer in that user can see there old feddbacs list
+in this i added a new featuer in that user can see there old feedbacks list

 and secand Admin get email of evey new feedback submited

-this cuurentlu not work in mobile when i try to test but i currenly checking